ATTENTION ALL LICENSED GENERAL CONTRACTORS AND DELEADERS:

 Correction of serious code violations or Housing Quality Standards’ deficiencies: Proposed work is considered eligible if not addressing the issue will adversely impact the health and safety of the residents.
 Examples of eligible work include repairing/replacing deteriorated, leaking roofs, boiler/furnace replacement, repairing/replacing broken windows and doors that cannot be secured and the installation of smoke and carbon monoxide detectors.
 Depending on the circumstance(s), the correction of some code violations may be considered emergencies.

-Increase energy conservation and weatherization measures: Examples of eligible work include insulation, reducing air infiltration through windows and doors, window/door replacement, weather-striping and caulking and replacing inefficient water heaters and boilers.
+Increase energy conservation and weatherization measures: Examples of eligible work include attic insulation, reducing air infiltration through windows and doors, window/door replacement, weather-striping and caulking and replacing inefficient water heaters and boilers.
+Normally, weatherization work will be done in conjunction with other needed repairs as determined by the Housing Rehabilitation Program Manager.

 Correction of certain code violations: Examples of eligible work include addressing tripping hazards (broken floor tiles, deteriorated carpet with curled edges) and electrical upgrades (additional outlets, new panel box, GFI compliance, etc.).